DrushtiLadhani/Tensorflow/README.md

-# Deep Learning
+# TensorFlow Projects

 ## Overview
-This repository contains projects and implementations related to Deep Learning using Python and neural network architectures.
-The project focuses on building, training, and evaluating deep learning models for various artificial intelligence tasks.
+This repository contains projects and implementations built using TensorFlow for machine learning and deep learning applications.
+The project demonstrates the use of neural networks, data preprocessing, model training, and evaluation techniques for solving AI-related problems.

 ## Features
-- Neural Network implementation
+- Neural network implementation
 - Deep learning model training
 - Image classification
-- Data preprocessing
+- Data preprocessing and augmentation
 - Model evaluation and prediction
 - Performance visualization
-- Experimentation with different architectures
+- TensorFlow and Keras integration

 ## Technologies Used
 - Python
 - TensorFlow
 - Keras
-- PyTorch
 - NumPy
 - Pandas
 - Matplotlib